dkohreidze/SEO/README.md

-# SEO

-`auto_link.py`

-This Python script automates linking by searching for keywords within a text file and replaces the first instance of the keyword with an anchor text link to a specified URL.
-This script is pretty basic and only links exact matches - plurals, derivatives, and misspellings will not be linked.

-You must place keyword/URL pairs in the format of the examples provided in the script.
-You can add as many keyords/URL pairs as you like and keyword phrases are accepted.
+# seo automatic internal links script

+##`sail.py`

+This Python script inserts HTML anchor text links within a text file on your local machine.

+The script reads all .txt files in it's directory and inserts anchor text links around the first instance of your keyword to its corresponding URL.

+All keyword/URL pairs must be placed into the script in the format provided.
+You may add any number of keyword/URL pairs.

+Currently the script is pretty basic - only exact keyword matches will be linked and you have to emuerate every keyword/URL pair into the code of the script.
+I plan to update it to be more versatile: accept additional data files (CSV, XML, etc.) and provide link customization options (target & nofollow attributes).
+If you have any feature requests, please file an issue in github.

-To run this script, place the text files you want to crawl in the same directory as the script file.
-Open Terminal and `cd` into the directory where the script and text files are located.
-Exectute the script with `python auto_link.py`
+To run this script:
+* Place the .txt files you want to crawl in the same directory as the script file.
+(I recommend placing everything in a new folder, as this script will edit all text files within the current directory)
+* On Mac, open Terminal and `cd` into your working directory
+* Exectute the script with the command `python sail.py`